venture23-aleo/doko-js/README.md

       priorityFee: 0.001
     }
   },
-  defaultNetwork: 'testnet3'
+  defaultNetwork: 'testnet'
 };
 ```

 We have two modes of execution supported:

 1. `execute`: In this mode, proof is generated and broadcasted on chain.
-Internally, it calls `snarkos developer execute` command.
+Internally, it calls `leo developer execute` command.
 2. `evaluate`: In this mode, no proof is generated and broadcasted on chain.
 Internally, it calls `leo run` command.

 > `aleo-config` acts as a default configuation for the entire project.
 It can be overwritten on per program basis as well.